About Your Library

 Access to the local history collection can be given during the library’s regular hours.
 We ask that all users sign in using a library card or photo identification at the Reference Desk.

 We accept donations of local historical significance.
 Donated materials might include: yearbooks, books, family histories, maps, funeral programs or local photographs.
 If accepted, these materials are added to the collection and are available for in-house genealogical and historical research.
-If you have materials that you’d like to donate, please contact call us at (845) 786-3800 x22 or stop by.
+If you have materials that you’d like to donate, please call us at (845) 786-3800 x22 or stop by the Main Library.

 If you have any questions or need more information, please contact our Local History Librarian, Catherine Campos at (845) 786-3800 ext.
 22.